 You do not have to be a scientist to make high-quality water-soluble CBD and THC!
 Industrial Sonomechanics' customers no longer need to develop their own formulations and production protocols for cannabis extract nanoemulsions.
-We are pleased to announce the launch of a new product: an all-in-one stabilizer package, NanoStabilizer™, which can tremendously simplify the ultrasonic production of high-quality, translucent nanoemulsions of bio-active ingredients such as cannabis extracts.
+We are pleased to announce the launch of a new product: all-in-one NanoStabilizer™.
+This convenient product can tremendously simplify the ultrasonic production of high-quality, translucent nanoemulsions of bio-active ingredients such as cannabis extracts.
 This product is designed to work in conjunction with our laboratory, bench and industrial ultrasonic processors, and comes with detailed, easy-to-follow instructions.

 There are many ways to administer medical and recreational cannabis, each with its own benefits and drawbacks.
 One common feature, however, is that only a certain (generally small) percentage of the consumed cannabinoid content, defined as "bioavailability", can be absorbed into the bloodstream with each method.
 This stems from the fact that cannabinoids are not water-soluble and, therefore, not readily compatible with the predominantly water-based human body.
 Water-soluble compounds such as ethanol, on the other hand, can be quickly and efficiently delivered to the bloodstream via a variety of alcoholic beverages, eliminating the need for other delivery methods.
 Wouldn't it be great if the same could be done with cannabis?